They say…

 Beer culture is a form of popular culture, and suffers similarly from a less than scrupulous approach to its history.
 Authoritative histories of high art, politics, economics and other worthier fields of human endeavour are written by academic historians from carefully researched primary sources under the discipline of peer review.
 In contrast, the of beer, like that of, say, popular music or TV comedy, seems often to have been dreamed up by the marketing department and passed into folk knowledge through the medium of pub anecdote.

-I’m often reminded of this when I read the work of genuine and meticulous researchers into the of British beer and brewing, like Martyn Cornell and Ron Pattinson, heroically fighting a rearguard action against the many misconceptions around classic British like and India pale ale.
+I’m often reminded of this when I read the work of genuine and meticulous researchers into the of British beer and brewing, like Martyn Cornell and Ron Pattinson, heroically fighting a rearguard action against the many misconceptions around classic British beer styles like porter and India pale ale.
 But a similar problem afflicts the beer histories of other countries too.

 For example, a fascinating piece by Raf Meert in the current issue of De Zytholoog, the magazine of Belgium’s beer consumer organisation Zythos, was prompted by the ‘200th anniversary’ of Lindemans, the lambic brewery in Vlezenbeek, Flemish Brabant, which was celebrated with some ballyhoo earlier this year.
 According to Meert’s researches, however, Lindemans’ official founding date of 1811 is 20 years too early.